davepinch/pinchy.cc/content/sites/wta.org/go-hiking/hikes/squak-mountain-eastside-loop.md

 ---
 title: "Squak Mountain's East Side Loop (wta.org)"
 excerpt: >-
-  It's appropriate that this hike begins in the heart of Issaquah.
+  This 8 mile loop begins and ends in the heart of Issaquah.
 In the language of the native tribes, Ishquowh means "sound of water birds."
-The raspy name of this mountain destination, meanwhile, comes from the raucous calls of the herons that migrate through this area in the spring and fall--their mighty squak, squak, squak! echoes off the forested slopes of Squak hiking of: Squak Mountain
+The raspy name of this mountain comes from the calls of the herons that migrate through this area in the spring and fall. hiking of: Squak Mountain
+retrieved: 2026-03-04
 type: website
 url: /www.wta.org/go-hiking/hikes/squak-mountain-eastside-loop/
 website: "https://www.wta.org/go-hiking/hikes/squak-mountain-eastside-loop"